ESG Questionnaire Response - Ninety One

 o ESG data distribution for portfolios

-o Engagements (under development)
+o Engagements (ongoing development)

-o Portfolio carbon decomposition (under development)
+o Portfolio carbon decomposition

-o Net zero progress (under development)
+o Net zero progress (ongoing development)

 6. What channels do you use to communicate ESG-related information to clients and/or the public?
 Do you produce thought leadership (written reports and publications)?
 If so, is the information available to the public?
 Please provide links, if applicable.